 Sentimental Wedding Toasts

-When you just don't think you're making your audience tear up enough, you can opt for something a little closer to home:
+When you just don't think you're making your audience tear up enough, you can opt for something a little closer to home.
+You can talk about what the future looks like for the bride and groom, discuss possible grandchildren down the line, and mention what it was like to see your daughter grow up from child to adult:

 - Glory Days Ahead. "(Bride) and (Groom), your life together is just starting and it will take many turns along the way.
 You'll have your glory days and you'll have your sad days.
 However, if you have each other, you will have all you need.
 Cling to each other, communicate with each other and make each other number one in your lives.
 With these tools, you will have a successful marriage."